for 2022-23 we have two temporary rules

 To permit the image to be clearly viewed by the audience during the competition a digital copy will be projected.
 All prints submitted must be accompanied by a digital copy as defined below.

-The images for both the Projected Digital Image (PDI) Competition and those for projection during the Print Ccompetitions shall be submitted to the nominated person by the specified date by e-mail or on a CD.
+The images for both the Projected Digital Image (PDI) Competition and those for projection during the Print Competitions shall be submitted to the nominated person by the specified date by e-mail.

 The format shall be JPEG using maximum quality.